DimitryZH/ci-build-platform/README.md

 This project intentionally implements a **leaner alternative**:

 - Direct Compute Engine runners (no MIGs, no GKE dependency).
 - Simple, transparent infrastructure you can fully inspect and modify.
-- Easier learning path for CI platform concepts on GCP.
 - High visibility into the entire runner lifecycle and control plane.

 Both approaches are valid.
 This repository emphasizes a **small, production-style CI platform** without black-box modules, making it easier to customize, extend, and reason about.